- Know the benefits of cardiovascular exercise.

 Programs must also manipulate the acute training variables of rest and recovery.

-Higher intensity cardiovascular training leads to greater fitness adaptations, but also generates greater levels of fatigue.
+Higher intensity cardiovascular training leads to greater fitness adaptations but also generates greater fatigue levels.

 If training intensities are low, fitness adaptations, fatigue, and performance are all reduced.

-A taper period is a training period in which the volume or frequency of training decreases to allow for the body to adequately rest and recover.
+A taper period is a training period in which the volume or frequency of training decreases to allow for the body to rest and recover adequately.